DCtheTall/tf-keras-progressive-gan/README.md

 <img src="./deepfakes.png">

-# Implementing progressive growing of GANs with Keras and TensorFlow
+# Implementing Progressive Growing of GANs (PGGANs) with Keras and TensorFlow

 This repository contains an implementation of [progressive growing of GANs](https://arxiv.org/abs/1710.10196)